The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory by Brian Greene

 Topological strings and their physical applications by Andrew Neitzke and Cumrun Vafa (http://arxiv.org/abs/hep-th/0410178)

 Comments: Topological strings is an active research area of string theory.
-Assuming only the general knowledge of string theory, the lecture notes by Vonk seem to be most accessible introduction to this subject.
+Assuming only the general knowledge of string theory, the lecture notes by Vonk seem to be the most accessible introduction to this subject.
 Vonk also recommends the readers to read the lecture notes by Neitzke and Vafa after finishing his own lecture notes.

 Mirror Symmetry and Toric Geometry